mikee47/Sming-UPnP/README.rst

    A service implements actions and manages state to control a device.
    Like when a REST request asks for a light to be turned on, it'll be a service that performs the action and tracks state.
+   The advantage with UPnP is that services are self-documented.
+You can explore this using various :ref:`upnp_tools`.

 Item
    All UPnP classes are implemented using the *Item* class template, which allows them to be efficiently